 Just as we are obligated to put somewhere in New York on the list, so too do we need somewhere from out in the sticks to placate all the rubes.
 What better place that Springfield!
 Actually, we aren’t sure which Springfield you should visit.
 Pretty much every state has a city or town named Springfield.
 Wisconsin actually has FIVE towns called Springfield if you can believe that.
 Honestly, we don’t really care.
 Anything outside of New York is all the same to us, so visit whichever one you want.
 We’re pretty sure they are all the same anyhow.
 No matter which one you visit, we’re confident they won’t have cronuts or a Shake Shack.

-2018 is an even-numbered year, so that means Olympics!!
+2022 is an even-numbered year, so that means Olympics!!
 As there isn’t much else special which goes on in any given year other than Olympics or world cups, so if you host an Olympics you pretty much are guaranteed a spot on the list.
 The Olympics are being held from February 9–25.
 If you can’t go on those dates, then don’t bother going at all.
 Actually, if you want to go you probably still can as 2/3 of the tickets haven’t been sold yet.
-It turns out the only thing less popular than the Winter Olympics is the Winter Olympics being held 70 miles from the North Korean border.
 If you can’t make it this year we suggest waiting 20 years when you can wander amongst the ruins of the ski jump towers and bobsled runs which will never be used again after February.

-In 2018 the Solomon Islands will celebrate their 40th year of independence!
+In 2022 the Solomon Islands will celebrate their 44th year of independence!
 We suggest visiting them and bringing along some black balloons that say “Over The Hill” or “Old Fart”.
 I’m sure everyone there will get a kick out of it.
 Actually, you have to put some sort of anniversary on the list, usually one that is a nice round number.
-Last year Canada turned 150, but we don’t have anything that cool this year.
+A few years bacck Canada turned 150, but we don’t have anything that cool this year.
 There is probably some city celebrating some sort of centennial, but we just didn’t want to do that much work.
-It is also the 40th anniversary of Jimmy Carter giving a moon rock to the Solomon Islands.
-Dominica is also celebrating their 40th anniversary of independence, but you can’t be put on the list twice as that would just be greedy.
+It is also the 44th anniversary of Jimmy Carter giving a moon rock to the Solomon Islands.
+Dominica is also celebrating their 44th anniversary of independence, but you can’t be put on the list twice as that would just be greedy.

 This is the ironic pick.
 Ever know someone who listened to Nickleback ironically?
 This is that pick.
 We suggest going to Disney World and just going nuts.
 Go full-on Mickey Mouse.
 Buy all the t-shirt and mouse ears you can.
 If you have kids bring them.
 If you don’t have kids, rent them.
 Give the kids very little sleep and then pump sugar into them all day long.
 Pay extra for the Princess breakfast.
 Get fast pass.
 When you are done at Disney go to Universal Studios and do whatever they do there.
 I think they have Harry Potter or Star Trek or something.
 Maybe that’s at Disney.
 We aren’t really sure.
 Also, find a Waffle House and go ironically eat there too.